My first impressions of THORchain and the RUNE crypto token were that those names sounded kind of gimmicky.

-How does THORChain and Rune crypto work
+How do THORChain and Rune crypto work

 I am going to assume you understand how decentralized exchanges work in general.

-If you don’t feel confident you understand liquidity pools, LPs, constant function formulas, impermanent loss and so on then I would suggest you pause here and read my article on Uniswap first.
+If you don’t feel confident you understand liquidity pools, LPs, constant function formulas, impermanent loss, and so on then I would suggest you pause here and read my article on Uniswap first.

 Knowledge in crypto is layered so you need to take things step by step amigo.